Anthony Wayne: Georgia

-Wayne's view on slavery was the same as most of the American planters at the time, which is he supported slavery.
-However, like Washington, Wayne gradually grew to oppose the practice of it.
-His ownership of slaves was during his brief private career.
-Letters by Wayne from this time express concern about the economic efficiency of finding and managing slaves and concern about their harsh punishments.
-He was documented providing refuge for slaves from punishment in Georgia.
-During the Revolutionary War, Wayne wrote letters expressing how horrified he was by the treatment of slaves while traveling between camps and even urged Governor Martin to recruit blacks to fight with the Patriots.
+Wayne, similar to other leaders of the revolutionary period, condoned and participated in owning slaves.
 He owned enslaved African Americans after the war; he would eventually take over the family farm and tannery business in Chester County.
 Wayne inherited a 40-year-old male slave named Toby, who was registered in Chester County as a "slave for life."
 In 1786, he obtained slaves through the confiscated plantations, Richmond and Kew with a total area of 1,134 acres.
 The 47 slaves were purchased from Adam Tunno, Samuel Potts, and others.
 He hired a plantation overseer to manage the plantation and direct the actions of his slaves.
 A record shows 9 boys, 12 girls, 11 women, and 15 men – from Adam Tunno for 3,300 pounds, paying 990 pounds initially and then 2,310 pounds over a five-year period.
 Wayne also had a personal slave named "Caesar" that he named after his favorite historical figure, Julius Caesar.

 The plantations, were confiscated and officially given to Wayne in 1786 along with loans from Dutch bankers for repairs.
 Wayne quickly fell into debt running the plantations.
 He is also documented neglecting his business, frequently attending out of state political events, social parties, time with former soldiers, time in Pennsylvania, or traveling.
 His plantations were ultimately unsuccessful because of neglect and acquiring a large amount of debt.
 He later begged various acquaintances to assist him with making payments before selling the plantations.
 His contemporaries criticized him and his overseer for having a "relaxed" hand.

-Reinstatement

-After the war, Wayne spent his time living a retired life between Pennsylvania and Georgia.
-He had a brief career in private business running his tanner business in Pennsylvania and two rice plantations in Georgia.

-President George Washington however called Wayne out of retirement in spring 1792 to command the newly formed Legion of the United States to secure the Northwest Territory for American settlers.
-Wayne became the senior commander in the U.S Army.
+After losing his plantations, Wayne became more political and became a member of the Constitutional Convention.
+He was a delegate to the state convention that ratified the United States Constitution in 1788 and lost elections to the Senate and the House that same year.

+Seeing how Arthur St. Clair served as governor of the Northwest Territory, in 1789, Wayne began a scheme to lead a similar territory he called the "Southern District", saying he would use his position to establish territorial control and combat any existing Native Americans or Spanish.
+Members of Congress, led by William Maclay, said that the Washington administration manipulated media coverage of hostilities in Georgia, saying it was not as dangerous as newspapers were portraying it to be, resulting with Wayne's plan of controlling a southern territory failing.